alex-ross/omnifocus-extrabrain/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+### Some todos, will you or me fix them first?

+[ ] Allows user to choose between keychain or other authentication method [ ] If no keychain for Extrabrain exists, ask user if one should be created and create one from the credentials the user gives.